 -Gene Stavis, Professor of Film History, School of Visual Arts

-Included here are samples of artwork created by Dr. Bob over a 30 year career.
-Click on a thumbnail image to view a larger version of the image and a text description.
+Included here are articles and samples of artwork created by Dr. Bob over a 30 year career.

 December - January 2009